thyrlian/AndroidSDK/README.md

 docker stop $(docker ps -a | grep 'android-sdk' | awk '{ print $1 }') &> /dev/null && docker rm $(docker ps -a | grep 'android-sdk' | awk '{ print $1 }') &> /dev/null
 ```

+### Accepting Licenses

+A helper function is provided at `/opt/license_accepter.sh` for accepting the SDK and other licenses.
+This is helpful in non-interactive environments such as CI builds.

 ## SSH

 It is also possible if you wanna connect to container via SSH.
 There are three different approaches.